-If the federal government passes the Raise the Wage Act, it will increase the national minimum wage to $15 per hour.
-Whether you’re for or against the Act, you can’t deny that it’s a hot topic.
+If the federal government passes the Raise the Wage Act, it will increase the national minimum wage to$17 per hour by 2030.
+It would also phase out the subminimum wage for tipped workers, workers with disabilities and youth workers by 2032.
+Whether you’re for or against the act, you can’t deny that it’s a hot topic.

 Those who oppose the act argue that minimum wage increases will hurt small businesses, which make up the majority of U.S. employers.
-Small business owners were hit especially hard during the COVID-19 pandemic.
-Some people fear that increasing the minimum wage would further inflate labor costs, in some cases by more than 100%.
-To stay open, they argue, small businesses may need to reduce employee benefits and automate positions, which could lead to job loss.
+Some people fear that increasing the minimum wage would inflate labor costs by up to 130%.
+To stay open, they say small businesses may need to reduce employee benefits and automate positions, which could lead to job loss.

 The last time the federal minimum wage rate increased was in 2009, when the rate went from $6.55 per hour to the current rate of $7.25.
-That makes this the longest period in U.S. history without a raise to the federal minimum wage rate.
+This is the longest period in U.S. history without a raise to the federal minimum wage rate.

-Several amendments to the Fair Labor Standards Act mandated nearly annual increases to the U.S. minimum wage between 1960 and 1970 and between 1974 and 1981.
+Several amendments to the Fair Labor Standards Act mandated annual increases to the U.S. minimum wage between 1960 and 1970 and between 1974 and 1981.
 While the 1990s and late 2000s saw several increases, the federal minimum wage has since stagnated.
-That’s why some argue that it’s time to pass the Raise the Wage Act of 2021 and, via scheduled increases, raise the federal minimum wage to $15 per hour by 2025.
+That’s why some argue that it’s time to pass the Raise the Wage Act of 2025, which will raise the federal minimum wage to $17 per hour through scheduled increases by 2030.

-Supporters believe that the increase would provide a necessary boost to low-wage workers and stimulate the economy.
-Opponents argue that it could lead to job loss and the closure of many small businesses that can’t afford a large increase in labor costs.
+Supporters believe that the increase would provide a necessary boost to low-wage workers.
+They also believe it would stimulate the economy.
+Opponents argue that it could lead to job loss and the closure of small businesses that can’t afford higher labor costs.

 The Minimum Wage Increase’s Effects on Small Businesses

-Many small business owners worry about the negative impact a $15 minimum wage could have on their business.
+Many small business owners worry about the impact of a $17 minimum wage on their businesses.
 But, as with anything, the Raise the Wage Act has pros and cons.
-Depending on whom you ask, you’ll hear different opinions.
-While it may seem like workers would enjoy all the pros while businesses would bear all the cons related to increases in the minimum wage, there could be both dark clouds and silver linings on each side.
+It may seem like workers would enjoy the benefits and businesses would bear the brunt of a higher minimum wage, but there could be tradeoffs on each side.

 While the federal minimum wage has increased over time, the increases haven’t consistently kept up with inflation rates.
-When you factor in today’s cost of living, people who make $7.25 per hour today are effectively earning 30% less than those who worked for minimum wage 50 years ago.
+When you factor in the cost of living, people who make $7.25 per hour today are earning roughly 40% less than those who worked for minimum wage 50 years ago.
 Modern minimum wage workers have less purchasing power than those in the past.
 That’s part of the reason some people believe that paying more than minimum wage can give businesses a competitive edge.

-Read on to learn why supporters of a higher minimum wage say it could help both workers and employers.
+Supporters of a higher minimum wage point to these potential benefits that could help both workers and employers:

 Reduced Employee Turnover

-Proponents of the Raise the Wage Act argue that higher wages may lead to increased job satisfaction and, ultimately, lower turnover rates.
+Proponents of the Raise the Wage Act argue that higher wages may lead to increased job satisfaction and lower turnover rates.
 After historic quit rates in the early 2020s, this may come as welcome news.
-After all, when small businesses can hold onto their employees longer, they don’t need to hire and train new employees as often, which saves time and money.
-And employees enjoy more stability in their careers.
+When small businesses can hold onto their employees longer, they don’t need to hire and train new employees as often, which saves time and money.

 Improved Worker Productivity